Welcome to Year 4!

 Classes have PE on the following days:

-Wilson - Thursday and Friday
+Wilson - Friday (double lesson)

 Please make sure that children come to school wearing their PE kit on these days.